vijaivimu/Python-For-Data-Science/README.md

-Python A-Z Course Exercises 🎓🐍
+Python A-Z Course Exercises 🐍

+Welcome! 👋

-Welcome to the Python A-Z Course at SuperDataScience!
-This repository is dedicated to my journey of learning Python from scratch and mastering its vast potential.
-It is part of my commitment to enhance my programming skills and contribute actively to the tech community.
+I’m currently learning Python through the Python A-Z Course at SuperDataScience, and this repository is where I’ll be documenting my progress and completing exercises.
+My goal is to practice daily, sharpen my skills, and maintain an active GitHub profile.

+About This Repository 📁

+This repository will be used for:
+	•	Storing all the exercises and assignments from the Python A-Z course.
+	•	Tracking my progress as I learn Python step by step.
+	•	Organizing my work for easy reference in the future.

+What to Expect 🔍
+	•	Exercises covering Python basics, data manipulation, and visualization.
+	•	Notes and examples that help me understand key concepts.
+	•	Small projects and challenges to apply what I’ve learned.